 - Individuals holding other research grants must report the title, funding source, amount received, and period of the award for each active grant.

-- The successful recipient will report research results at a public talk organized by the Faculty of Arts at the end of the fellowship’s term .
+- The successful recipient will report research results at a public lecture, performance or exhibition organized by the Faculty of Arts at the end of the fellowship’s term .

 - Applicants must commit to applying for a SSHRC Insight or Insight Development Grant within 18 months of the completion of the fellowship.

 The public talk will be organized in close coordination with the Associate Dean Research under which this Fellowship falls.